jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d792539e1446045d0df6d28
+id: 5d79253a2febbb77098730b9
-title: Part 135
+title: Part 136
 challengeType: 0
-dashedName: part-135
+dashedName: part-136
 ---

 # --description--

-The `some` method checks if any element of the array satisfies the provided testing function.
+The `every` method checks if all elements of an array satisfy the provided testing function.

-Add `someeven` to `spreadsheetFunctions`, which checks if any of the items passed in are even.
+Use it to add an `everyeven` function to `spreadsheetFunctions` which checks if all values passed in are even`spreadsheetFunctions` which checks if all values passed in are even.

 # --hints--